hkellaway/hkellaway.github.io/_posts/2020-08-30-tale-of-third-parties.md

 * If you have a release in progress, finish up that release and ship it: that'll be your last release on anything that doesn't involve migration (example: [Gloss 3.1.1](https://github.com/hkellaway/Gloss/releases/tag/3.1.1))
 * Write a backwards-compatible splint that helps migrators try out the destination framework without harming their current integration (example: [PR/363](https://github.com/hkellaway/Gloss/pull/363))
 * Test your splint with realistic usage!
-Hopefully you have tests (and a Demo project) for your library and can confirm the splint doesn't affect expected behavior or make for a nightmareish integration
+Hopefully you have tests (and a Demo project) for your library and can confirm the splint doesn't affect expected behavior or make for a nightmarish integration
 * Prepare a [Migration Guide](https://github.com/hkellaway/Gloss/blob/production/GLOSS_CODABLE_MIGRATION_GUIDE.md) once the shape of the splint is down
 * Release a specific version of the library only containing that splint.
 Given it's backwards-compatible, this should be a [minor release](https://semver.org/).
 You can now think of your library as before-migration and after-migration.
 New changes are made only to support migration; only changes compatible with that version are accepted; users on lower versions with version-specific fixes must be gently turned down and urged to upgrade (example: [Gloss 3.2.0](https://github.com/hkellaway/Gloss/releases/tag/3.2.0))
 * Move your current README to an archive of that README for reference only (example: [Gloss/README_ARCHIVE.md](https://github.com/hkellaway/Gloss/blob/production/README_ARCHIVE.md))
 * Create a new README specifying that the library is *Deprecated* and the succeeding library should be used in place of yours.
-Be sure to thank everyone whose used and contributed your library to date! (example: [Gloss/README.md](https://github.com/hkellaway/Gloss/blob/production/README.md))
+Be sure to thank everyone who's used and contributed your library to date! (example: [Gloss/README.md](https://github.com/hkellaway/Gloss/blob/production/README.md))
 * Change the description of the repo to clearly indicate it's *Deprecated*
 * Update your [Issue Template](https://github.com/hkellaway/Gloss/blob/production/ISSUE_TEMPLATE.md) and [Pull Request Template](https://github.com/hkellaway/Gloss/blob/production/PULL_REQUEST_TEMPLATE.md) to push people towards migrating
 * Write a blog post :)